greenstatic/bigbluebutton-exporter/docs/installation/netdata.md

 !!! info
     For this you will need the handy `apache2-utils` package to create a password that will be used with HTTP basic auth by Nginx.
-    You can install it (on Ubuntu) by running: `sudo apt-get install apache2-utils`.
+    You can install it (on Ubuntu) by running: `sudo apt install apache2-utils`.

 Create a username (e.g. monitoring) and password.
 You will be prompted after you run the `htpasswd` command for the desired password.